Early Signs of Movement Disorders in Children

 Injuries are not the only cause of neurological disorders.
 Additionally, genetic abnormalities can also lead to movement disorders in children.
 Hereditary movement disorders present characteristics of uncontrolled movements and ataxia.
 Some examples include Juvenile Huntington’s Disease and Wilson’s disease, which are both rare.
 Other movement disorders with a genetic component can consist of general ataxia, spasticity, or dystonia.
 Again, although these genetic conditions are permanent, the symptoms can be addressed, and children can improve their overall functional mobility by working on strength, coordination, and balance.

-Both acquired and inherited metabolic disorders can contribute to movement disorders in children.
-Acquired forms are often treatable, and with inherited conditions, sometimes the condition itself can be treated, or at minimum, the symptoms can be treated and reduced to an extent.
+Both an acquired and inherited metabolic disorder can contribute to movement disorders in children.
+Acquired forms are often treatable, and with inherited conditions, sometimes the neurological condition itself can be treated, or at minimum, the symptoms can be treated and reduced to an extent.

 Ivy Rehab for Kids can help!